DaveB101/mariaDB_cookbook/mariaDB/README.md

 # mariaDB

-Cookbook to deploy MariaDB on Ubuntu
+Cookbook to deploy MariaDB on Ubuntu in a non-production environment

 # tested with Ubuntu 16.04